 Of course, the cheap price comes with fewer features, so don’t expect to restring a large number of racquets in a short time frame with this one.
 If you only need to string your racquet occasionally, though, the Klippermate Tennis Racquet Stringing Machine will do the job.

-The Klippermate offers a tabletop design, allowing you to use it on any flat surface.
+The Klippermate stringing machine offers a tabletop design, allowing you to use it on any flat surface.
 Its compact size makes it portable and easy to move to a new location.
 Like most cheaper models, it only has two points of contact for mounting.
 Occasionally, this can cause the frame to twist during the stringing process.

-The machine has a drop weight style.
+This stringing machine has a drop weight style.
 This doesn’t set the tension as precisely as an electronic machine, but it requires less physical effort than a manual unit.
 Depending on your preference, you can set the string tension between 20 and 90 pounds.

 The Klippermate website is easy to use and answers a variety of tennis stringing questions.
 The machine also comes with a detailed set of instructions, simplifying the process for newbies.